Skip to content

 Chapter 4.1: Finding Patterns in User Data

 How to turn vague feedback into actionable improvements.
 Learn the difference between topics (what users ask about) and capabilities (what they want done), plus practical clustering techniques.
+See how a construction company discovered that 8% of queries (scheduling) drove 35% of churn, justifying focused improvement efforts.

 Chapter 4.2: Deciding What to Build Next